|

 Driving clean growth across the UK’s Industrial Clusters

-Chris Thackeray, Deputy Director - Power CCUS, Department for Business, Energy and Industrial Strategy
+Chris Thackeray, Deputy Director - Power CCUS, Department for Energy Security and Net Zero

 - Understanding the government’s role in delivering clean energy and the role the industrial clusters play in achieving this